 Why Should I Get my Master’s in Health Administration in Georgia?

 Like the rest of the nation, Georgia has a need for skilled health care workers and managers.
 These individuals are integral to keeping people in the community healthy, identifying and meeting the state’s need for qualified, passionate health administrators, ensuring that facilities run smoothly, and maintaining the quality of care and reporting procedures mandated by state and federal laws.

 In Georgia, the continuing expansion of the state’s medical services and increasing ability of the population to access healthcare, there is an increasing need for qualified health care professionals in the state.
 As the state continues to grow and develop, so, too, will the health care industry.
-As a healthcare administrator, you can expect to earn a median salary of $94,890 annually in Georgia (BLS, 2014), making this a solid career choice.
+The median salary of healthcare administrators in Georgia is $92,780 annually in Georgia, making this a solid career choice.

 To learn more about your options, please contact the schools you see on our site and request program information.
 The more information you have, the better able you can compare key aspects of health admin master’s degrees in Georgia.

 2020 US Bureau of Labor Statistics salary figures for Medical and Health Services Managers.

 Job growth projections sourced from the Georgia Department of Labor and published in the U.S. Department of Labor-funded Long Term Occupational Projections (2018-2028) database.
 The US Bureau of Labor Statistics expressly refers users to this source for state-specific job market data.
 Salary figures and job market projections reflect state data, not school-specific information.
 Conditions in your area may vary.
 Data accessed September 2021.

 - District of Columbia